zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 Despite of the above issues, they are great repositories that enlighten me, hence there is this repository.

 This repository is mainly based on [efficientdet](https://github.com/signatrix/efficientdet), with the changing that makes sure that it performs as closer as possible as the original implement.
-Then it will be possible to transfer its weights to this one.

 Btw, debugging static-graph TensorFlow v1 is really painful.
 Don't try to export it with automation tools like tf-onnx or mmdnn, they will only cause more problems because of its custom/complex operations.